Group transference techniques for the estimation of the decoherence times and capacities of quantum Markov semigroups: Noncommutative spaces and norm transference

+Note that the norms in the statement above are just the trace and diamond distance between the channels.
 For H\"ormander systems, the following kernel estimates go back to the seminal work of Stein and Rothshield \cite{Rostein}, see also \cite{LUGEEE}. \begin{theorem} Let $V=\{V_1,...,V_m\}$ be a H\"ormander system such that $K$ iterated commutators span a Lie algebra of dimension $d$.
 Then $L_V$ has a spectral gap and there exists a constant $C_V>0$ such that, for all $0<t\leq1$: